So, why is your WiFi not working? It is a common theme across the land and something we have all experienced at one time or another.

 A Steady Blue Light means the hub/router is fully booted, connected to broadband and is working as expected.
 Any issues are likely down to individual devices, or coverage problems.

 In years gone by, old analogue telephones were plugged in to an RJ11 socket positioned next to a window, or the front door (certainly in the UK).

-This practice hasn't really changed over the past years and consequently, lots of routers are positioned towards the periphery of the home, i.e. near front doors and windows.
+This practice hasn't really changed over the past years and consequently, many routers are positioned towards the periphery of the home, i.e. near front doors and windows.

 This means a lot of the wireless signal is either being blocked by the walls or is distributed towards the next door neighbours, or into your garden or street.

 The remaining part of your routers wireless range provide coverage inside your home, but not necessarily covering all of your home, and to the signal strength required to run all of your household wireless devices efficiently.